The Dangar Island League is a formally registered entity acting on behalf of the residents of Dangar Island.

 The League's constitution can be accessed here.

-In 2020, 1 to 2 island forums will be trialled with a diverse cross section of residents.
-These forums will be guided by a resident experienced in mediation to encourage new ideas and community engagement.
+Covid 19 has interfered with our plans for 2020 but in 2021 we still intend to trial island forums with a diverse cross section of residents.
+These forums are intended to encourage new ideas and community engagement.

-If you need to contact us on any matter before then you can speak to - Stephen Boyle, Ana Pollak, Wendy McMurdo, Brenda Hall, Joel King, Genevieve Ginty, Tim Johnson, Jann French and Brendan Gullifer.
+If you need to contact us on any matter before then you can speak to - Stephen Boyle, Ana Pollak, Wendy McMurdo, Brenda Hall, Joel King, Genevieve Ginty, Jann French and Michael Dean.